-Advances in silicon miniaturisation and technology further led key players like Apple, Google and Samsung to foster the use of their own operating system and provide greatly customised products to their consumers to meet specific needs and opened doors to other kinds of dedicated- purpose smartwatches leading to an overall increase in smartwatch volume globally.
+Advances in silicon miniaturization and technology further led key players like Apple, Google and Samsung to foster the use of their operating system and provide greatly customized products to their consumers to meet specific needs and opened doors to other kinds of dedicated- purpose smartwatches leading to an overall increase in smartwatch volume globally.

-Google WearOS continues to account for 10% of the total smartwatch market, behind Apple WatchOS.
+Google WearOS continues to account for 13% of the total smartwatch market in 2020, behind Apple WatchOS.
 Huawei’s Lite OS and Amazfit’s Amazfit OS are growing fast.
 Further, the cellular-capable smartwatch is becoming more popular and accounts for more than one in four smartwatches shipped, benefitting the likes of Qualcomm.
 Heart rate monitoring now is featured in almost 60% of the smartwatches.

-Increase in health awareness among the consumer is driving the market.
+An increase in health awareness among the consumer is driving the market.
 Consumers across the world are spending a lot on health monitoring gadgets.
-The recent Apple watch series 4 can track heart rate, nervous system, emergency, or inactivity alerts, and health-related events.
-Using smartwatch, a user can take the required precautions in advance by consulting doctors.
+The recent Apple watch series 7 can track heart rate, Blood SOP, nervous system, emergency, or inactivity alerts, Irregular heart rhythm notifications and health-related events.
+Using a smartwatch, a user can take the required precautions in advance by consulting doctors.
 Doctors can easily track patient health status remotely through the smartwatch and can treat them as per the requirement.

 Increasing demand for wireless sports and fitness devices is driving the market.
 Currently, the use of smartwatches among cyclers, runners, gym-goers, swimmers, and athletes is increasing rapidly, owing to their wide range of monitoring capabilities.
 The wireless synchronization of these watches with smartphones enables users to control music, notifications, alarms, auto sleep, and other functions, which drives the growth of the market.